Bitmessage/PyBitmessage/INSTALL.md

 install yourself or distribute to friends.
 This isn't recommended, since PyBitmessage is in Beta, and subject to frequent change.

+Also, packagemonkey currently does not produce functional output for some distros, e.g. the Arch PKGBUILD is not working at all.
+Arch users should instead consider https://aur.archlinux.org/packages/pybitmessage-git

 ####Linux

 First off, since PyBitmessage uses something nifty called